apache/incubator-heron/website/content/docs/operators/deployment/schedulers/kubernetes-helm.md

 ### Specifying a platform

-The default platform is [Minikube](#minikube).
+The default platform for running Heron on Kubernetes is [Minikube](#minikube).
 To specify a different platform, you can use the `--set platform=PLATFORM` flag.
 Here's an example:

 ```bash
 $ helm install streamlio/heron \